Technologies developed by Aequo Audio

 1974 are long gone.
 Yet Gerard’s spirit of innovation through research and technology is still very much alive.
 The region is now known for Philips spin offs as ASML, responsible for over 80% over the world’s chipmaking machines.
 And what about NatLab?
 Its successor High Tech Campus is the smartest square mile of the world, with over 10.000 researches, developers and entrepreneurs.
 The heart of Brainport.

 developments and speaker brands.
 Still, Aequo Audio likes to do things a bit differently.
-Right here on this page, you can read about the most important technologies used or developed by Aequo Audio.
-You will learn about the truly unique and complete composition of new, state of the art technology, for exceptional next level performance in high-end loudspeakers.
+Right here on this page, you can read about the most important technologies used or developed.
+You will learn about the truly unique and complete composition of new, state of the art technology, for exceptional next-level performance in high-end loudspeakers.

 Aequo Audio Whitepapers